 - 10 oz. chopped frozen spinach thawed, with as much liquid squeezed out as possible

-- 1/2 yellow onion very finely diced
+- 1/2 yellow onion very finely diced or grated

 - 2 cloves garlic minced on a microplane zester

 - 1 egg

 - 2 tablespoons extra-virgin olive oil plus more if needed